MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-manually.md

 ## How to Allow Full Disk Access

-The macOS Catalina (10.15) requires full disk access to be granted to **Microsoft Defender for Endpoint** in order to be able to protect and monitor.
+The macOS Catalina (10.15) and newer versions require full disk access to be granted to **Microsoft Defender for Endpoint** in order to be able to protect and monitor.

 > [!Note]
 > Full disk access grant to **Microsoft Defender for Endpoint** is a new requirement for all the third-party software by Apple for files and folders containing personal data.